fjammes/Arduino-logging-library/README.md

-# Logging library for Libelium Waspmote
+# Logging library for Arduino and Libelium Waspmote
 by Fabrice Jammes - 2016

 Forked from https://github.com/mrRobot62/Arduino-logging-library